gitgabrielguevara/ift-client/README.md

 #  Instant Family Trust

 This is a fullstack application that allows users to create customized legal documents to protect their assets.
 The website will prompt the user to answer simple questions about themselves.
-The information will be combined into the complex legal document out of the users view.
-An example would be like a living will for a resident of California.
-They can fill out as much or little as they have time for and save their progress to return later.
+Behind the scenes the information is merged into the complex legal document.
+An example document would be a living will for a resident of California.
+They can fill out as much or little as they have time for and save their progress for later.
 Once complete they will be able to print out a pdf of the full legal document.
 They will also have the ability to update or delete information as time goes on and new documents are desired.

 ## User Stories
 ---